-The strategic planning process includes conducting a situation analysis and developing the organization's mission statement, objectives, value proposition, and strategies.
-Figure 2.5 "The Strategic Planning Process" shows the components of strategic planning.
+Strategic planning is a process that helps an organization allocate its resources to capitalize on opportunities in the marketplace.
+Typically, it is a long-term process.
+The strategic planning process3 includes conducting a situation analysis and developing the organization's mission statement, objectives, value proposition, and strategies.
+Figure 2.2 "The Strategic Planning Process" shows the components of the strategic planning process.
 Let's now look at each of these components.